 Highlights in hair design generally refer to a section or few sections of the hair usually lighter than the base color.
 Contrary to what many argue about, highlights aren’t stereotypical to blondes alone but generally mean lightening a few sections or strands of the hair – which often makes it different from other parts.

-Balayage on the other hand involves the free-hand application of highlights without using sheets of foils (foiling technique).
-With balayage hair coloration, you’d get an even, precise, and a natural gradation of lightness on each strand of hair.
+Balayage, on the other hand, involves the free-hand application of highlights without using sheets of foils (foiling technique).
+With balayage hair coloration, you’d get an even, precise, and natural gradation of lightness on each strand of hair.
 Since it’s free-hand coloring, balayage makes it easy to achieve the fading effect common to all blonde hair types.

 The highlighter application goes deeper into the scalp while causing a fading transition towards the ends.
 Ideally, all balayage hair ideas follow a trend of starting away from the roots, to the middle area, and down to the ends of the hair.
 From afar, both highlights and balayage look similar but the difference begins to unravel as you move closer.

-For all things pretty and most gorgeous balayages and highlights come visit us at Define Hair Studio!
+For all things pretty and the most gorgeous coulorings and highlights come visit us at Define Hair Studio!